Introduction to AWS EBS

 Let us now check some of the benefits of using EBS:

 - Flexibility for Workloads: EBS are performant to various workloads that are provided as per requirement.
-They are capable of holding critical applications with a high workload to application with fewer workloads.
+They are capable of holding critical applications with a high workload to applications with fewer workloads.

 - Easy to Use: Since they can be easily created, attached, and monitored, EBS is easy to use.
 EBS allows us to increase storage, tune performance and change the volume as per the demand.